 15.3 Shorts exhibited as a continuous program, such as the Honors Show, need only include a SOFA production credit at the head of the program.

 15.4 Student produced notices must immediately precede the copyright notice.
 The student produced notice is different for non-thesis and thesis shorts.

 15.4.1 The student produced notice for non-capstone or non-thesis shorts is:

 Rochester Institute of Technology

-15.4.2 The student produced notice for thesis shorts is:
+15.4.2 The student produced notice for capstone or thesis shorts is: